-The proper way to resolve doubts is to grab a magnifying glass and examine the wound closely.
-A spider bite is not seen as a single mark but as two parallel fang punctures, one near the other.
-If this is the case, explore our bite treatment section.
+The proper way to dismiss any doubt is to grab a magnifying glass and examine the wound closely.
+A spider bite is not seen as a single mark but as two parallel fang punctures, one next to the other.
+If this were the case, you should explore our section concerning bite treatments.

 |